Pregnant With Twins? Exercise No-Nos

 Contact sports.
 Rough and tumble sports like soccer, basketball, and ice hockey come with a high risk of getting knocked in the stomach.
 Avoid these sports after the first trimester when your belly starts to get big and exposed.

 Fall-prone activities.
 The risks outweigh the benefits when it comes to activities that require a lot of balance, such as skiing and horseback riding.
-Even riding a bike outdoors is sketchy when you're not used to balancing a pregnant belly.
+Even riding a bike outdoors can be risky when you're not used to balancing a pregnant belly.
 After week 12 or 14, do your pedaling on a stationary bike.

 High-altitude exercise.
 Even if you love the mountains, stay below 6,000 feet when you exercise.
 If you feel any symptoms of altitude sickness, such as headache, nausea, vomiting, or fatigue, call it quits for the day and call your doctor.